PROPOSAL SUBMISSION & REQUESTS FOR PROPOSAL

 All proposals shall be in English.
 Proposals should be between 1 to 2 pages in length in 12-point Times New Roman font.
 The spacing on each page shall be between 1.15 and 1.5 lines.
-All pre-proposals MUST use the template provided (template coming soon).
+All pre-proposals MUST use the template provided.
 Pre-proposals that do not use the template will not be reviewed.

 File Attachment and Naming

 Pre-proposals must be attached as a single Microsoft Word® or in portable document format (PDF) and named as follows: